stargate/data-api/docs/jsonapi-spec.md

 #### Fail Silently Multi Document Failure

 Under the "fail silently" mode the command will attempt to perform all operations on the database, which may include successfully processing some operations after others have failed.
 In this mode a single failure does not cause the command to stop processing, instead it makes a best effort to complete and returns information on the work that was completed and potentially what was not.

 Fail silently also allows the server to re-order the database operations to achieve best performance, which may include running multiple operations in parallel.

 Commands that use Fail Silently may return an error(s) and status information about what was successfully completed.
-See [Response Messages](#messagingResponse) for the structure of responses, and [Commands](#commands) for individual command responses.
-Multiple errors may be returned, the server should rationalize the errors by category. e.g. it should not return 10 errors that each say "DB service timeout", rather it should return a single error that covers the 10 documents this happened to.
+See [Response Messages](#response-messages) for the structure of responses, and [Commands](#commands) for individual command responses.
+Multiple errors may be returned; the server should rationalize the errors by category.
+For example, it should not return 10 errors that each say "DB service timeout".
+Instead, the server should return a single error that covers the 10 documents to which this error condition occurred.

-For example, consider an **unordered** [`insertMany`](#commandInsertMany) command that is inserting three documents.
+For example, consider an **unordered** [`insertMany`](#insertMany-command) command that is inserting three documents.
 This command will use "fail silently", and may run all database operations at once in parallel.
 If inserting the second document fails, the first and third may success.
 In this case command will return the `_id` of the first and third documents and an error describing the failure inserting the second.

-Similarly a [`deleteMany`](#commandDeleteMany) command always uses "fail silently", and will attempt to delete many candidate documents in parallel.
+Similarly a [`deleteMany`](#deleteMany-command) command always uses "fail silently", and will attempt to delete many candidate documents in parallel.
 If an Availability or Concurrency fault occurs the command will retry the operation some configured number of times before marking that document operation as failed.
 At completion the command will return a count of deleted documents and an error describing any failures.

 ## Clauses